marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 # aLMMD Sampling

-This is the aLMMD (accelerated Ligand Mobility in Molecular Dynamics) pipeline, fully aligned with **Tan et al.**.
+This is the aLMMD (accelerated Ligand Mobility in Molecular Dynamics) pipeline, aligned with **Tan et al.**.

 ## Features